awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 **Note**
 Times are shown in your local time zone, which is indicated by an offset from Coordinated Universal Time \(UTC\)\.
 For example, UTC\-5 is Eastern Standard Time/Central Daylight Time\.

 1. For **DB instance identifier**, enter the name of the target restored DB cluster\.
+The name must be unique\.

 1. Choose other options as needed, such as DB instance class and storage\.